Umuzi-org/ACN-syllabus/content/tech-big-picture/dev-team-collaboration/_index.md

 6. What are some best practices around "deep work".

 7. What is technical debt?
 When is it ok?
 And how can you manage technical debt?

+8. How can good use of version control act as a "safety net" when it comes to developing and deploying software?

 ## How to submit your work